troglobit/myLinux/README.md

 Testing SNMP
 ------------

-TroglOS use [mini-snmpd](https://github.com/troglobit/mini-snmpd) as its SNMP  agent.
-It  is  very  small and  therefore  also  very limited  in functionality, but it is enough to monitor TroglOS by remote if needed.
+myLinux use [mini-snmpd](https://github.com/troglobit/mini-snmpd) as its SNMP  agent.
+It  is  very  small and  therefore  also  very limited  in functionality, but it is enough to monitor myLinux by remote if needed.

     initctl enable snmpd
     initctl reload